TomGeorge1234/TidalTailsOfInteractingGalaxies/README.md

 ![](./Movies/twothousand.gif)

-Author: Tom George
+_Author_: Tom George

-Institution: University of Cambridge
+_Institution_: University of Cambridge

-Email: tomgeorge1@btinternet.com
+_Email_: tomgeorge1@btinternet.com

-TO USE: Open TidalTails.py and follow instructions on there.
+_To use_: Open TidalTails.py and follow instructions within.

 Contents:
 * TidalTails.py is the main body of code